ShroudedNight/MailOrderMayhem/README.md

 ### Surgeons General's warning:

 Catalogue items may rend the fabric of reality.
 Ensure proper tether to a multiverse restore point before proceeding.

+### Credits
+* _credenza [Discord] - Discovering + filling out the DDS CSV for missing object identifiers.
+* @piepieonline - Integrating CSV with their DDSLoader and submitting PR